FrelliBB/marshmallow-code-test/README.md

   sure that these endpoints are not publicly accessible, either via the application level security with Spring Security, or at the network level using a firewall (or both).

+### Potential Improvements

+- Depending on the end-user of this API, we might want to add more descriptive information to the error responses in 4xx responses.
+In some situations such as deserialization failure or constraints violations the returned error message is not that pretty.

 ---

 I hope you find this implementation satisfactory, and I'm looking forward to hearing from you.